Holographic Schwinger effect and electric instability with anisotropy: Quark pair production

 For the Wilson loop living in the $\left\{ t,x_{\perp}\right\} $ plane, the NG action with our notation $x_{\perp}=z$ becomes,

 where ``$\prime$'' refers to $du/d\rho$ and the local coordinate transformation is expected to be,

 Then the associated equation of motion is obtained as,

-Keeping the above discussion in mind, we may reproduce (\ref{eq:32}) and (\ref{eq:35}) in the bubble background, thus what we need to do next is to solve (\ref{eq:32}) and (\ref{eq:35}) numerically in order to evaluate the onshell action of the fundamental string.
-The boundary condition for (\ref{eq:32}) and (\ref{eq:35}) is illustrated in Figure \ref{fig:9} which is collected as,
+In the bubble background, let us perform the above discussion again, then one may find the equation of motion for the fundamental string is as same as (\ref{eq:35}) and (\ref{eq:38}).
+Thus what we need to do next is to solve (\ref{eq:35}) and (\ref{eq:38}) numerically in order to evaluate the onshell action of the fundamental string.
+The boundary condition for (\ref{eq:35}) and (\ref{eq:38}) is illustrated in Figure \ref{fig:8} which is collected as,

 Besides, the embedding function must satisfy the constraint as it is given in \cite{key-15}.
 Accordingly, in our anisotropic system, for the Wilson loop living in the $\left\{ t,x_{\parallel}\right\} $ plane, the constraint is,